Barra brava: History

 Police and rioters were criticized by the media, and newspaper La Razón mentioned the existence of barras fuertes (strong groups) in Argentine football that were already known by many people, differentiating them for the first time from the traditional barras as being more organized, hierarchical, and coordinated, as observed among River Plate' rioters on that occasion.
 In an official statement, law enforcement blamed fans for the incidents.
 Ezequiel Niceto Vega (chief of Argentine Federal Police back then) said the tragedy was caused by people who were at the stadium "prepared to commit vandalism".

-Crowd of Club Deportivo 1º de Mayo (team that usually plays in one of the lowest divisions of Argentine football), from Chajarí, in the 1990s with its barra brava in the center (composed by a few tens of members in that moment).
+Crowd of Club Deportivo 1º de Mayo (team that usually plays in one of the lowest divisions of Argentine football), from Chajarí, in the 1990s with its barra brava in the center (composed by a few dozen members in that moment).

 The term barra brava used as today, appeared in Argentine media in the 1960s, but became popular in the 1980s.
 Until the early 1990s, members of this groups in Argentina rejected that term (many even today) for considering it pejorative, and prefer being denominated as fanbase/crowd's guides (largely because if a supporter group it's identified as a defined group of people that is involved in illegal acts, the Argentine justice can judge the members as participants of an illicit association, a legal figure that hardens the penalties).

 Although since the beginnings of Argentine football there were many fights and riots carried out by fans, players, club leaders, and police (with the first registered death caused by violence in 1923), the death of Alberto Mario Linker signaled the beginning of an era of habituation to violence.
 During the following decades, riots and deaths increased at the same time that barras bravas organized and multiplied.